Senator Mark Warner: The 21st century’s wars will be fought with misinformation

 I do think that some of the social media companies may be waking up to the fact that their ability to delay a pretty ineffective Congress may come back and bite them.
 Because when Congress [is ready to pass regulation], the bar’s going to be raised so much that I think there will be a much stricter set of regulations than what might’ve happened if we’d actually passed something this year or the year before.

 I’ve been looking at what I think are the issues around pro-competition, around more disclosure around dark patterns.
-I’ve got a half dozen bills—all of them bi-partisan—that look at data portability, [data value] evaluation, and dark patterns.
+I’ve got a half dozen bills—all of them bipartisan—that look at data portability, [data value] evaluation, and dark patterns.
 I’ve been working on some of the election security stuff around Facebook.
 We are looking at some Section 230 reforms.
 My hope is that you have a privacy bill that we could then add a number of these other things to, because I think the world is moving fast enough that privacy legislation is necessary but not sufficient.

 FC: You’re referencing Section 230 of the Telecommunications Act of 1996, which protects tech companies from being liable for what users post on their platforms and how they moderate content.
-To focus on the Section 230 reforms for a moment, are you contemplating a partial change to the language of the law that would that tech platforms legally liable for a very specific kind of toxic content?
+To focus on the Section 230 reforms for a moment, are you contemplating a partial change to the language of the law that would make tech platforms legally liable for a very specific kind of toxic content?
 Or are you talking about a broader lifting of tech’s immunity under the law?

 MW: Maybe Section 230 made some sense in the late ’90s when [tech platforms] were startup ventures.
 But when 65% of Americans get some or all their news from Facebook and Google and that news is being curated to you, the idea that [tech companies] should bear no responsibility at all about the content you’re receiving is one of the reasons why I think there’s broad-based interest in reexamining this.